IgnisDa/ryot/docs/guides/importing.md

 ### Steps

-- Login to your Goodreads account and click on "My Books" on the topbar.
+- Login to your Goodreads account and go to your profile.
-- Select "Import and export" under the "Tools" section on the left.
-- Click on the "Export" button and wait for some time.
-- When ready download the CSV export.
+- Find your account ID.
+The link in the browser will be in the format "https://www.goodreads.com/user/show/<user-id>-<username>".
+You need to get the `user-id`.
-- Upload it to the given input.
+- Enter this number in the input.